HalfdanJ/svelte-google-auth/README.md

 ### Credentials

-To use the library, first create a [OAuth2 Client Credentials](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) in Google Cloud.
+Create a [OAuth2 Client Credentials](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) in Google Cloud.
 Store the json file in your project, but make sure to not commiting the file to git.

 Add `http://localhost:5173` as Authorized JavaScript origins, and `http://localhost:5173/_auth/callback` as Authorized redirect URIs

-### hooks
+### Hooks

 In `src/hooks.server.(js|ts)`, initialize the authentication hook.